doubleunion/arooo/README.md

 Both `staging` and `production` Heroku environments are connected to this GitHub repo, making it possible to deploy directly through the Heroku UI.
 To deploy:
 * Staging: Merge to `master`, and your code will be automatically deployed to `staging` as soon as Travis CI goes geen.
-* Poduction: Log into Heroku, and select the production Aroo app from your dashboard.
+* Production: Log into Heroku, and select the production Aroo app from your dashboard.
 Click on "Deploy", and scroll to the bottom.
 There will be a place to select a branch to deploy, and a button that you can click to deploy.

 Database migrations will run automatically during the release process on Heroku.
 This is controlled by the `release` directive in our [Procfile](Procfile).